Walker, Newcastle upon Tyne: Notable people

 Cheryl Cole, singer, born on 30 June 1983, lived in Walker and Heaton, attending Walker Comprehensive School, Middle Street, before she found fame with Girls Aloud.

 Walker is the birthplace of Eric Burdon, lead singer of The Animals, who later recorded with War at the beginning of that band's career.
 The Animals recorded a song called "Gonna Send You Back to Walker", a repurposed version of a song by American R&B singer Timmy Shaw, "Gonna Send You Back to Georgia (A City Slick)."

 Another Walkerite, the author, journalist and broadcaster Keith Topping, titled one of the chapters in his novel The Hollow Men, The St. Anthony's Chinese Takeaway Massacre.
 The novelist is co author on Dr Who: The Hollow Men (1998) with Martin Day.

-The Newcastle United striker Shola Ameobi grew up in Walker, where he played for Walker Central F.C., launched in 1988 by the Wallsend-born former Newcastle United footballer Lee Clark and ex-club scout Brian Clark (no relation).
-Lee Clark has since gone on to become a manager at both Huddersfield Town and Birmingham City.
+FA Cup-winning Newcastle United defender, Charlie Crowe, was born in Walker.The former Newcastle United striker Shola Ameobi grew up in Walker, where he played for Walker Central F.C.; which was launched in 1988 by the Wallsend-born former Newcastle United footballer Lee Clark, and ex-club scout Brian Clark (no relation).

 Stan Anderson, rugby union player who made one Test match appearance for England in the 1899 Home Nations Championship.